benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

-# Dependency Management in Golang, Or Why Monorepos are not for you
+# Dependency Management in Golang, Or Why You Shouldn't Pretend to Be A Monorepo

-Ever since the inception of Go, the dependency management has worked quite differently from in other lagnuages.
-Although Go had the ambition to bake in a standardised dependency managment process, that process seems to have been based on the authors experience working in Google.
-Unfortunately, things work differently in Google than in other places, and so the default approach has always been disliked by the majority of developers.
-This has led to the development of a multitude of dependency management tools being developed, and as yet the community has not quite arrived at a de facto standard.
+Dependency management in Go has always worked quite differently from in other lagnuages.
+Although Go baked in a standardised dependency managment process, it seems to have been based on the authors' experience working in Google.
+Unfortunately, things work differently in Google than in other places, and so the default approach is disliked by the majority of developers.
+This has led to a reliance on ad hoc and third-party approaches, and as yet the community has not arrived at a de facto standard.
 This leaves the new Golang developer with some learning to do in order to choose the best tool for the job.

 ## Default: *Go Get Github*